 The study, which involved 426 participants placed in a hypothetical business-to-business decision-making scenario, tested a range of different message conditions designed to convince existing customers to upgrade or migrate to a higher-value solution.

-The winning message, as validated by the study, was a combination of emotional “why change” messaging with “why stay” relationship reinforcement content.
+The winning marketing message, as validated by the study, was a combination of emotional “why change” messaging with “why stay” relationship reinforcement content.
 This mixed approach outperformed both stand-alone frameworks that had proven most effective in previous tests for new customer acquisition (“Why Change?”) and existing customer renewal messaging (“Why Stay?”).

 “The best upsell message is something of a hybrid, in that it borrows some of the provocative elements needed to disrupt status quo bias, as well as some of the techniques that are best for reinforcing the status quo,” said Tim Riesterer, Chief Strategy and Research Officer at Corporate Visions.
 “It’s not strictly provocative, nor is it straight up protectionist.
 You’ve got to find the middle ground between these approaches to get customers to ‘evolve’ their solution.”